 What is goal setting for photography?

 As creatives, we struggle with procrastination, imposter syndrome, setting priorities in our businesses – the works.
-To believe in ourselves, and succeed in our businesses, we need to set and hold ourselves to our goals.
+To believe in ourselves, and succeed in our businesses, we need to set goals and hold ourselves to them.

 With no way of holding yourself accountable or even tracking your progress as you go, it becomes increasingly difficult to stay on track, or equally recognise your successes as you progress.

 The 8 highly effective ways to set goals to success for your photography business have been developed very specifically to help you focus on particular areas of your business, and allow you to be clear about the progress you can make – keeping within these categories limits procrastination and frees you up for success.

 I’ll teach you now to come up with those BIG ideas – as we don’t get anywhere without BIG goals.
 From there we need to break them down into smaller, manageable day-to-day activities.